TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

 * Need more still?
 See [this meta-list of git tutorials for beginners](http://sixrevisions.com/resources/git-tutorials-beginners/).
 * [Git Immersion](http://gitimmersion.com/lab_01.html) is another great tutorial to learn the shortcuts of git.
 * [Contributing to Open Source](https://youtu.be/mENDYhfxH-o) is a tutorial video reviewing this lesson.

+Sometimes (okay, maybe a lot of times) when you're working with Git, something goes terribly wrong.
+Don't panic!
+Git is designed to help you recover from your misfortune.
+These resouces will help you get back on track towards version control nirvana:
+* [Oh sh!t git](http://ohshitgit.com/) is a quick reference to get you out of common Git problems.
+* This article on [How to undo (almost) anything with Git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/) will walk you through some of many options Git provides for undoing various mistakes.
+* If the problem you're facing is more advanced, you can click through [this more in-depth guide](https://sethrobertson.github.io/GitFixUm/fixup.html) to find the answer to your specific question.